KITrobotics/rll_sdk/docs/general/vm_setup.rst

 3 **Submit the Robot Playground** uploads your code to be run on a real robot.

-  .. note:: You still need to setup your API access token first as described in :ref:`making-your-first-submission`
+  .. note:: In order for this to work, you need to setup your API access token
+     first as described in :ref:`configure-api-access`

 4. **RLL Website** opens Firefox and loads the RLL website.
 From here you can go to the documentation by clicking the corresponding menu item.
 If you want